-BMO Financial Group – Diversity and Inclusion Renewal for Sustainable Change (Case Study)Jan 31, 2017
+BMO Financial Group – Diversity and Inclusion Renewal for Sustainable Change (Practices)Jan 31, 2017

 BMO Financial Group’s Diversity and Inclusion Renewal for Sustainable Change (DIR) is a North American strategy to build an inclusive work environment that drives employee, customer, and business goals across the organization.
 The initiative focuses on transforming BMO’s senior leadership ranks, talent pipeline, and organizational culture through innovative diversity and inclusion strategies.